Neon-Open-Source-Treasury/.github/README.md

-# Neon Postgres Open Source Program
+# Neon Open Source Program

-**We’re funding open-source projects built on Postgres.**
+**What is Neon?**
+Neon is a serverless, autoscaling Postgres platform built for modern applications.
+It separates storage and compute to deliver fast provisioning, branching, and a pay-for-what-you-use experience.

-Get up to **$5K in Neon credits** through the new Neon Open Source Program.
+**What is the Neon Open Source Program**
+The Neon Open Source Program is for anyone building open source tools that use Postgres.
+Selected projects receive up to $5,000 yearly in platform credits, enrollment in a cash referral program, and marketing support to expand visibility.

-If you’re building open-source tools powered by Postgres, we want to help you grow.
+If you’re building open-source tools powered by Postgres, we want to help you grow:
-The **Neon Open Source Program** provides:

 - ✅ **Up to $5,000 in Neon credits each year**
 - 💸 **Real cash payouts through GitHub Sponsorships**